-timestamp The time of arrival of the cell, an ERF 64-bit timestamp. type Bit 7 Extension header present.
+timestamp The time of arrival of the cell, an ERF 64-bit timestamp. type Bit 7 Extension n header present.
 Bit 6:0 Extension header type.
 See table below: flags This byte is divided into several fields as follows: Bits Description 1-0: Binary enumeration of capture interface: 11 Interface 3 or D 10 Interface 2 or C 01 Interface 1 or B 00 Interface 0 or A Cards with more than four interfaces typically use Multichannel ERF types (type 5 to 9, 12 and 17) which provide a separate larger interface field.
 2: Varying length record.
 When set, packets shorter than the snap length are not padded and rlen resembles wlen.
 When clear, longer packets are snapped off at snap length and shorter packets are padded up to the snap length. rlen resembles snap length.
-Setting novarlen and slen greater than 256 bytes is wasteful of bandwidth 3: Truncated record - insufficient buffer space. • wlen is still correct for the packet on the wire. • rlen is still correct for the resulting record.
+Setting novarlen and slen greater than 256 bytes is wasteful of bandwidth 3: Truncated record - insufficient buffer space. wlen is still correct for the packet on the wire. • rlen is still correct for the resulting record.
 But, rlen is shorter than expected from snap length or wlen values.
 Note: truncation is depreciated and this bit is unlikely to be set in an ERF record.
 4: RX error.
 An error in the received data.
 Present on the wire 5: DS error.
 An internal error generated inside the card annotator.
 Not present on the wire.
-6: Reserved 7: Reserved rlen Record le ngth in bytes.
-Total length of the record transferred over the PCIe bus to storage. tamp of the next ERF record starts exactly rlen bytes after the start of the timestamp rent ERF record. lctr Depending upon the ERF type this 16 bit field is either a loss counter of color field.
-The loss counter records the number of packets lost between the DAG card and the stream buffer due to overloading on the PCIe bus.
+6: Reserved 7: Reserved rlen Record length in bytes.
+Total length of the record transferred over the PCIx bus to storage stamp of the next ERF record starts exactly rlen bytes after the start of the timestamp rent ERF record. lctr to overloading on the PCIx bus.
+The loss is recorded between the current record ar ecords the number of packets lost between the DAG card and the stream buffer due ading on the PCIx bus.
 The loss is recorded between the current record and the previous record captured on the same stream/interface.
-The color field is explained under the appropriate type details.
+The color field is explained unde the appropriate type details.

 wlen Wire length.
 Packet length "on the wire" including some protocol overhead.
 The exact interpretation of this quantity depends on physical medium.
 This may contain padding. extension headers Extension headers in an ERF record allow extra data relating to each packet to be transported to the host.
 Extension header/s are present if bit 7 of the type field is '1'.
 If bit 7 is '0', no extension headers are present (ensures backwards compatibility).
 Note: There can be more than one Extension header attached to a ERF record.
 Payload Payload is the actual data in the record.
-It can be calculated by either : Payload = rlen - ERF header - Extension headers (optional) - Protocol header - Padding
+It can be calculated by either: • Payload = rlen - ERF header - Extension headers (optional) - Protocol header - Padding